igolden/igolden.github.io/_posts/2016-01-15-holiday-fitness-recovery-week-2-recap.md

 ###Sleep

-Managed to get around 6 hrs of sleep every night.
+Managed to score about 6 hrs of sleep every night.
 Could've been better if I made it consistent hours.

 ---